db-developer/dmd-grunt-jsdoc2md/README.md

 ## getting started ##

-This guide assumes, that you are familiar with the use of [npm](https://npmjs.com "Homepage of npm") and [grunt](https://gruntjs.com "Homepage of grunt").
+This guide assumes, that you are familiar with the use of [npm](https://npmjs.com "Homepage of npm").
-The plugin can be installed by the following command:

 <code>npm install dmd-grunt-jsdoc2md --save-dev</code>